DreasL02/NeuralNetworkAccelerator/README.md

 This is especially true for large matrices, which are common in neural networks (see below).

 By making a scalable design in the FPGA, the performance costs can as well be fitted to the requirements of the Neural Network.
-It also allows us to make a highly specialized design, which is not possible in a CPU.
+It also allows us to make a highly specialized design, which is not possible in a general purpose CPU.

 Chisel is a hardware construction language embedded in Scala, which allows for a more high-level description of hardware, and is therefore ideal to describe such a scalable design.